 - Things you don’t need, but may want

-Kayleigh adds that with clever copy, new businesses can increase sales by up- and cross-selling in a more engaging way.
+Kayleigh adds that with clever copy, new businesses can increase sales by upselling and cross-selling in a more engaging way.
+You can get help generating copy from an AI assistant like Shopify Sidekick, then refine it in the same chat.
+Ask Sidekick to create playful, conversational copy for your products based on your own store’s data.

 4. Enter to win business awards